akiirui/mpv-handler/README.md

 Generally, users only need to edit `player` and downloader `bin` to corresponding executable binary.

-As of `v0.2.3`, default `mpv-handler.toml` configuration is like this:
+The default `mpv-handler.toml` configuration is like this:

 ```toml
 ### Player ###